 2 C. granulated sugar

 - Pour granulated sugar into a resealable container.

 - Submerge the vanilla beans in the sugar.
-(The caviar from the beans can be removed for another recipe prior to this step.)
+(The caviar from the beans can be removed for use in another recipe prior to this step.)

 - Seal the container, and leave it on the counter for a week or more.
-Give it a shake when you think about it to keep the sugar from clumping.
+Give it a shake whenever you think about it to keep the sugar from clumping.

 - After a week, use the vanilla sugar in place of granulated sugar for an extra punch of flavor in just about anything.
 Vanilla sugar will keep for two weeks or more if kept in a tightly sealed container.

 Sweet vanilla flavor permeates every layer of flavor in these the muffins, which are further accentuated with the slight tang of fresh raspberries.

 Prep Time: 20 minutes, Cook time: 18 minutes, Total Time: 38 minutes